pawantiwari1/docs/docs/csharp/programming-guide/classes-and-structs/access-modifiers.md

  The type or member can be accessed only by code in the same class or struct.

  [protected](../../../csharp/language-reference/keywords/protected.md)
  The type or member can be accessed only by code in the same class or struct, or in a class that is derived from that class.
+ The protected access modifier cannot be applied to classes and interfaces.
+Methods and fields in a interface can't be declared protected

  [internal](../../../csharp/language-reference/keywords/internal.md)
  The type or member can be accessed by any code in the same assembly, but not from another assembly.